Optimal quantization for nonuniform discrete distributions: Introduction

 \section{Introduction}

 Quantization is the process of converting a continuous analog signal into a digital signal of $k$ discrete levels, or converting a digital signal of $n$ levels into another digital signal of $k$ levels, where $k < n$.
 It is essential when analog quantities are represented, processed, stored, or transmitted by a digital system, or when data compression is required.
 It is a classic and still very active research topic in source coding and information theory.
-It has broad applications in engineering and technology (see \cite{GG, GN, Z}).
-For mathematical treatment of quantization one is referred to Graf-Luschgy's book (see \cite{GL}).
-Let $\D R^d$ denote the $d$-dimensional Euclidean space, $\|\cdot\|$ denote the Euclidean norm on $\D R^d$ for any $d\geq 1$, and $n\in \D N$.
-Let $P$ denote a Borel probability measure on $\D R^d$.
-For a finite set $\ga\sci\D R^d$, the error $\int \min_{a \in \ga} \|x-a\|^2 dP(x)$ is often referred to as the \tit{cost} or \tit{distortion error} for $\ga$, and is denoted by $V(P; \ga)$.
-For any positive integer $n$, write $V_n:=V_n(P)=\inf\set{V(P; \ga) :\alpha \subset \mathbb R^d, 1\leq \text{card}(\alpha) \leq n}$.
-Then, $V_n$ is called the $n$th quantization error for $P$.
-Recently, optimal quantization for different uniform distributions have been investigated by several authors, for example, see \cite{DR, R, RR, RS}.

-In this paper, we investigate the optimal quantization for finite, and infinite discrete distributions.
-In Section~\ref{sec1}, we calculate the optimal sets of $n$-means and the $n$th quantization errors for all $1\leq n\leq 6$ for two nonuniform discrete distributions with support $\set{1, 2, 3, 4, 5, 6}$ associated with two different probability vectors.
-In Section~\ref{sec2}, first, for a probability distribution $P$ with support $\set{\frac 1n : n\in \D N}$ associated with a mass function $f$, given by $f(x)=\frac 1 {2^k}$ if $x=\frac 1 k$ for $k\in \D N$, and zero otherwise, we determine the optimal sets of $n$-means and the $n$th quantization errors for all positive integers up to $n=300$.
-Then, for a probability distribution $P$ with support the set $\D N$ of natural number associated with a mass function $f$, given by $f(x)=\frac 1 {2^k}$ if $x=k$ for $k\in \D N$, and zero otherwise, we determine the optimal sets of $n$-means and the $n$th quantization errors for all positive integers $n$.
-In Section~\ref{sec3}, we discuss for a discrete distribution, if the optimal sets are given, how to obtain the probability distributions.
+It has broad applications in engineering and technology.
+In fact, it is useful in data compression and cluster analysis.
+For some details one can see \cite{DFG, GG, GL1, GN, P, Z1, Z2}.
+Recently, the quantization theory has been extended to constrained quantization and conditional quantization (see \cite{PR1,PR2, PR3}).
+Following the introduction of constrained quantization, the theory of quantization is now categorized into two main branches: constrained quantization and unconstrained quantization.
+To gain a quick understanding and practical grasp of research in constrained and unconstrained quantization, the paper \cite{PR1} serves as a helpful starting point.
+For a more in-depth treatment of unconstrained quantization, one may refer to \cite{GL2}.